Before the Procedure

 After surgery, your child will have a breathing tube (also called intubation tube) in place.
 While the breathing tube is in place, your child will stay in the intensive care unit (ICU).
 The ICU doctors will closely monitor your child’s total care, while the ENT doctors will closely monitor the airway.
 While in the ICU, medications may be given to help prevent your child from pulling out the breathing tube.
 These medications make your child sleepy and comfortable.

 Once breathing is stable, your child will be transferred to the airway unit for monitoring.
-Your child will need to be breathing on his / her own, tolerate feedings and be well healed before he / she can leave the hospital.
+Your child will need to be breathing on their own, tolerate feedings and be well healed before they can leave the hospital.

 Call Your Child's Doctor If: